Swedish business fear return to high-tax past as elections near

 That could all change under Social Democrat leader Stefan Lofven, a former welder and trade unionist who is considering overturning reforms and hiking taxes on the rich and on a wide array of companies if he is elected.

-Sverker Martin-Lof, chairman of investment firm Industrivarden, steel maker SSAB and hygiene product groups SCA, worries income tax hikes could rob business of a competitive advantage.
+Sverker Martin-Lof, chairman of investment firm Industrivarden (INDUa.ST), steel maker SSAB (SSABa.ST) and hygiene product groups SCA (SCAb.ST), worries income tax hikes could rob business of a competitive advantage.

 "That will mean demands and pressures in terms of wages will increase very fast," said Martin-Lof, a leading figure in Swedish industry for decades.
 "If we don't have good times with good growth and profitability, then we will face growing problems again to make the equation add up."